-1. Assigned Readings: Students are responsible for all assigned chapters in the textbook, the Douglass autobiography, and additional assigned texts distributed on Canvas or handed out in class.
+1. Assigned Readings: Students are responsible for all assigned chapters in the textbook, the novel Fire on the Mountain, and additional assigned texts distributed on Canvas or handed out in class.
 Each week's assigned reading (see course outline at the end of this syllabus) should be read before attempting that week's reading response and coming to the first class meeting of that week.
-Keep in mind that reading the Douglass autobiography will be necessary both to complete the short essays and to meaningfully participate in the class discussions that will address the play.
-You will struggle to do well in this course if you do not read the Douglass autobiography.
-Completing assigned readings for the week-whether they are from the textbook, the autobiography, or on Canvas -before submitting that week's reading response will be necessary to prepare you both for writing that response and participating in class discussion.
+Keep in mind that reading Fire on the Mountain will be necessary both to complete the short essays and to meaningfully participate in the class discussions that will address the novel.
+You will struggle to do well in this course if you do not read Fire on the Mountain.
+Completing assigned readings for the week-whether they are from the textbook, the novel, or on Canvas-before submitting that week's reading response will be necessary to prepare you both for writing that response and participating in class discussion.